Soniya0707/Ex.No.9/README.md

 ## Example prompt:

-A girl playing badminton in kimono outfit.
+A cinematic anime-style scene of a young Japanese girl in a vibrant red floral kimono playing badminton in a serene traditional garden, surrounded by bamboo trees, stone lanterns, and wooden architecture.

+Soft golden sunlight, shallow depth of field, smooth slow-motion movement, realistic fabric physics, and dreamy atmospheric lighting inspired by Makoto Shinkai aesthetics.

 ## Output video: